Privacy Policy

 8. How long does RIME retain my data?

-RIME ensures that personal data processed by RIME for the benefit of their business information services is correct, adequate, relevant and up-to-date.
-In that respect, RIME takes all reasonable measures necessary to remove personal data if it appears that, in view of the provisions in section 2, the aforementioned processing purposes are incorrect or, no longer sufficient, relevant or up-to-date.
+RIME ensures that personal data processed by RIME for the benefit of their business information services is correct, adequate, relevant and up to date.
+In that respect, RIME takes all reasonable measures necessary to remove personal data if it appears that, in view of the provisions in section 2, the aforementioned processing purposes are incorrect or, no longer sufficient, relevant or up to date.

 9. Data Subject Rights